DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Press, 1994.

 Miller, D. and H.A.
 Horst.
-‘The Digital and the Human: A Prospectus for Digital Anthropology’ in H. A. Horst and D. Miller (eds.) *Digital Anthropology*, London: Bloomsbury Publishing, 2013, pp. 3-35.
+‘The Digital and the Human: A Prospectus for Digital Anthropology’ in H. A. Horst and D. Miller (eds) *Digital Anthropology*, London: Bloomsbury Publishing, 2013, pp. 3-35.

 Moran, M. ‘The Viability of “Hub” Settlements’, *Dialogue* 29.1 (2010):